markchatting/spatial_carbon_modelling/README.md

   1)  library_setup.R

   2)  response_data.R

-    a)  I have uploaded a folder "datasets" to the QUEST WP2 spatial predictive modelling shared folder.
+   i)  I have uploaded a folder "datasets" to the QUEST WP2 spatial predictive modelling shared folder.
 This folder has all the datasets required for this        script.

   3)  Predictor_data.R
   4)  train_model.R